-Note in case of price indeterminacy where either the lower bound is at minimum price, or the upper bound is at maximum price, a satellite bidding zone, defined as a bidding zone with only simple hourly orders of one type, all supply or all demand (including PTOs), that is connected with a single ATC line with the rest of the topology, no losses, no tariff, no ramping, doesn't participate to price determination sub-problem.
+with only simple period orders of one type, all supply or all demand (including PTOs), that is connected with a single ATC line with the rest of the topology, no losses, no tariff, no ramping, doesn't participate to price determination sub-problem.
 When all the submitted volume is matched and equal to the ATC value the price in the satellite bidding zones will be set to the price of the adjacent bidding zone.

-Annex B.3.
-Flow calculation models
+Annex C.3.Flow calculation models

-This section outlines the different models that Euphemia solves, to uniquely establish scheduled exchanges at the bidding zone, scheduling area and NEMO trading hub levels respective.
-See section 6.8.5.
+This section outlines the different flow calculations models that EUPHEMIA solves, to uniquely establish scheduled exchanges at the bidding zone, scheduling area and NEMO trading hub levels respective.
+See section 7.9.5.

-This model shall be compatible with the eventual TSO DA Scheduled Exchanges Calculation Methodology.
+These models shall be compatible with the eventual TSO DA Scheduled Exchanges Calculation Methodology.

-Bidding Zone flow calculation
+Bidding Zone (BZ) flow calculation

 This step aims at uniquely define the flow results between bidding zones, in case indeterminacies remain.
-It uses linear and quadratic cost coefficients associated to each of the BA lines: Euphemia minimizes the following function:
+Several flow routes might be possible for given net positions.
+Flow calculation uses linear and quadratic cost coefficients associated to each of the BZ lines: EUPHEMIA minimizes the following function:

-$$\min\left(\sum{h}\sum{l}\left(lc{l}\left(f{l,h,up}+f{l,h,down}\right)+qc{l}\left(f{l,h,up}^{2}+f{l,h,down}^{2}\right)\right)\right)$$
+$$\min\left(\sum{t}\sum{l} res(l)\left(lc{l}\left(f{l,t,up}+f{l,t,down}\right)+qc{l}\left(f{l,t,up}^{2}+f{l,t,down}^{2}\right)\right)\right)$$

-Where h represents the periods, l the lines (both ATC and FB), up and down the direction of the line, lc and qc the linear and quadratic cost coefficients of a line, and f the flow variables to be determined.
+Where t represents the periods, l the lines (both ATC and FB), res(I) time resolution of the period t expressed in hours (i.e., if the time-resolution of the line l is in minutes r(l) then the res(l)=r(l)/60, up and down the direction of the line, lc and qc the linear and quadratic cost coefficients of a line, and f the flow variables to be determined.